 The devices had a different effect on the reaction forces and moments at the knee and patellofemoral joints.
-Unlike the ideal biarticular device in which the peak reaction moments and forces were reduced in loading response and increased in late stance phase, the constrained optimal exoskeletons were not able to reduce the peak reaction loads and moments at the loading response phase.
+Unlike the ideal biarticular device, in which the peak reaction moments and forces were reduced in loading response and increased in the late stance phase, the constrained optimal exoskeletons were not able to reduce the peak reaction loads and moments at the loading response phase.
 Nonetheless, they demonstrated a better performance than the ideal biarticular device in the late stance phase and did not increase the reaction forces as ideal devices (Figures 12 and 13 in \nameref{S3_Appendix}).
 It may be reasonable to deduce that this different behavior was due to the changes in the activation of the rectus femoris, iliopsoas, and hamstring muscles, which was shown in the case studies in \nameref{S4_Appendix} for selected configurations.\\ The constrained optimal monoarticular exoskeletons had better performance on reducing the reaction moments and forces.
-The reaction moments and forces in this assistive device resembled more closely to the trajectories of the reaction moments and forces in the ideal assistance scenario during the loading response, and the constrained devices were able to reduce the peak moments and forces during the late stance phase better than their ideal configuration (Figures 14 and 15 in \nameref{S3_Appendix}).
-The optimal constrained devices had more within device variations in the reaction moments and forces trajectories, which can be due to high within device deviations of their torque profiles.
-Similar to the difference between the profiles of ideal and constrained biarticular exoskeletons, the difference between the constrained monoarticular and biarticular exoskeletons also can be due to the discrepancy in their effect on the muscular activation of assisted subjects.
+The reaction moments and forces in this assistive device more closely resembled the trajectories of the reaction moments and forces in the ideal assistance scenario during the loading response, and the constrained devices were able to reduce the peak moments and forces during the late stance phase better than during their ideal configuration (Figures 14 and 15 in \nameref{S3_Appendix}).
+The optimal constrained devices had more within device variations in the reaction moments and forces trajectories, which may be due to high within device deviations of their torque profiles.
+Similar to the differences between the profiles of ideal and constrained biarticular exoskeletons, the differences between the constrained monoarticular and biarticular exoskeletons also may/might be due to the discrepancy in their effect on the muscular activation of assisted subjects.

 \subsubsection*{Regeneration Effect}